 ARTICLE I – NAME

-The Chapter is affiliated with the Society for Human Resource Management (herein referred to as “SHRM”).
+The Association affiliated with the Society for Human Resource Management (herein referred to as “SHRM”) effective 12/19/2003.

-The Chapter is a separate legal entity from SHRM.
-It shall not be deemed to be an agency or instrumentality of SHRM or of a State Council, and SHRM shall not be deemed to be an agency or instrumentaility of the Chapter.
-The Chapter shall not hold itsself out to the pugblic as an agent of SHRM without express written consent of SHRM.
-The Chapter shall not contract in the name of SHRM without the express written consent of SHRM.
+The Association is a separate legal entity from SHRM.
+It shall not be deemed to be an agency or instrumentality of SHRM or of a State Council, and SHRM shall not be deemed to be an agency or instrumentality of the Association.
+The Association shall not hold itself out to the public as an agent of SHRM without express written consent of SHRM.
+The Association shall not contract in the name of SHRM without the express written consent of SHRM.